WawerOS/CalcSepPrototype/readme.md

 #Unit Test Project
-I made a Proof of concept of a code seperated sysytem.
+I made a Proof of concept of a code seperated sysytem with associated unit tests.

 ##Design Choices
+- I chose the framework that required the least amount of setup so I could concentrate on the modules.

 - in order to enable easier passing around of joystick values, I packaged them into an array.

-- I abstracted out a control of wpilib objects to several objects.
+- I abstracted out the control of several collections wpilib objects to several classes.

 ##Test Checklist
 - [ ] Test Translation